percona/pxc-docs/docs/howtos/crash-recovery.md

 recover from being powered down without any manual intervention!
 In the logs we will see:

-## Scenario: The cluster loses its primary state due to split brain
+## Scenario 7: The cluster loses its primary state due to split brain

 For the purpose of this example, let’s assume we have a cluster that consists of an even number of nodes: six, for example.
 Three of them are in one location